shahidahmammed/Final-Year-Project/README.md

 # Introduction
 This is a Proposed Speech Emotion Reocgnition System for Culturally Diverse English Speakers.
-This system reocgninzes happy, sad, fear, angry, neutral, and disgust.
+This system reocgninzes happy, sad, fear, angry, neutral, and disgust emotions.

 # Requirements
 All the required library and tools for the system is in the requirements.txt file and FFmpeg must be installed and added to system environment variables